TheDragonCode/last-modified/README.md

 And call `php artisan vendor:publish --provider="Helldar\LastModified\ServiceProvider"` command, and `php artisan migrate` to create table in database.

-In the configuration file, you can specify the name of the connection.

 Next, add middleware in `$middlewareGroups > web` section in `app/Http/Kernel.php` file:
 ```php